 Solution: Check if the hose has turned brittle.
 If yes, it is time to replace it.
 If it is in good quality, you are most probably mistaking with the right hose length.
 Try to adjust it and you may find the issue getting resolved.

 For the optimal performance of MX8, it is also advised to inspect your pool for algae growth as it can affect the cleaner’s traction and overall performance.
-Using these MX8 pool cleaner troubleshooting tips, you can save time as well as money and keep up the cleaner’s performance.
+Using these MX8 Top Pool Cleaners for 2022 troubleshooting tips, you can save time as well as money and keep up the cleaner’s performance.